What is MatriStem UBM™ Technology and How Does it Work?

 Synthetic wound and surgical products were initially developed to help the body heal itself through scarring.
 Even with the development of synthetic products, slow-healing and non-healing wounds and surgically-treated soft tissue deficits remained difficult to heal, which led to the development and introduction of biologically-derived scaffolds.

-MatriStem is the only commercially available ECM made of urinary bladder matrix (UBM).
+MatriStem UBM is the only commercially available ECM made of urinary bladder matrix (UBM).
 It facilitates the body’s own regenerative capabilities and helps restore normal site-appropriate tissue, which we believe addresses the limitations of the existing regenerative medicine products.